JayanthiML/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

 ## Transform and preprocess the data

-Now process the data and transform into DataFrames.
+Process the data and transform into DataFrames.

 ## Insert the data into a MySQL database